hemidactylus/mlops-speedrun-spamclassifier/README.md

 #### Pre-requisites

 - familiarity with a Linux shell such as `bash`;
-- Basic knowledge of Python and Jupyter notebooks (the code is all there to run, but you probably want to dissect it a bit);
+- Basic knowledge of Python and Jupyter notebooks (the code is all there for you to run, but you probably want to dissect it a bit);
 - Ability to handle Python requirement files (preferrably in a virtual environment);
-- Elementary knowledge of `git` (at the time of writing, you'll need to clone [Feast](https://github.com/feast-dev/feast) and checkout to a specific version);
+- Elementary knowledge of `git` (you currently have to install a "bleeding-edge" build of [Feast](https://github.com/feast-dev/feast) to use all features of the online store plugin -- don't worry, we provide instructions below)
 - `curl`, `jq` to easily handle/display HTTP requests from the command line;
 - an [Astra DB instance](https://awesome-astra.github.io/docs/pages/astra/create-instance/), with a [token](https://awesome-astra.github.io/docs/pages/astra/create-token/) and a [secure-connect-bundle](https://awesome-astra.github.io/docs/pages/astra/download-scb/) ready to be used to connect to it.